artemis-sbs/LegendaryMissions/mkdocs/docs/about/index.md

 # About

-Basic Siege is a mission script for Artemis: Cosmos
+Legendary Missions is a mission script for Artemis: Cosmos

 It was written by: